ControlCplusControlV/Yul-Log/README.md

         },
 ```

 so that you can compile Yul, as this will be used to compile the transpiled Yul, giving you more control over options and optimizations.
+After compiling the contract into truffle artifacts, you can run `truffle test` to run tests with truffle as normal.

 ```
 yul-log hardhat